salihkkus/salihkkus/README.md

 # About Me

-I am a recent Computer Engineering graduate focusing on Data Science and Artificial Intelligence.
-Alongside this, I actively hone my skills in algorithms, C#, .NET, and mobile application development.

-My passion for technology extends beyond traditional software development.
-By exploring various disciplines, including game development, I aim to maintain a broad, analytical, and versatile technical perspective.

-I am highly motivated to transform theoretical knowledge into practical, real-world projects.
-Throughout this process, I continuously improve my problem-solving skills and technical mindset.
-My ultimate goal is to build a career where I can design innovative solutions and keep learning in a fast-evolving technological environment.
+I am a Computer Engineering graduate and Mobile Developer specializing in Flutter and Kotlin/Jetpack Compose.
+My focus is on building scalable, production-ready mobile applications and integrating AI technologies, such as computer vision and NLP, into practical solutions.
+Currently, I am developing an early-stage accessibility application backed by a startup incubator

 ---